pwujczyk/ProductivityTools.GoogleCloudNetworking/articles/tutorials/vms-in-vpc/index.md

 # Carating 2 VMs in one VPC
-This tutorial shows how to create 2 vms in VPC
+This tutorial shows how to create 2 VMs in VPC

-\# variables
+## Creating resources

 ```
+# variables
 export PROJECT="pwujczyklearning"
 export PROJECT="firewallorder"
 export REGION="us-central1"